civicrm/civicrm-user-guide/docs/contributions/online-contributions.md

 Profiles which include fields associated with any other record types will not be available for this purpose.

 Contribution pages will always include a required email address field.
-If do not include any profile with an email address field, an email address field will be added near the top of the form.
+If you do not include any profile with an email address field, an email address field will be added near the top of the form.

+To add a profile to a contribution form:

 1. Navigate to Manage Contribution Pages then for the page you wish to configure, click on **Configure > Include Profiles**.